Alepotrypa Cave: Mythology

-Greek mythological tradition says there was an entrance to the underworld domain of Hades, god of death, at the nearby site of the Temple of Poseidon at Tainaron, on what is today called Cape Matapan.
+Greek mythological tradition says there was an entrance to the underworld domain of Hades, god of the dead, at the nearby site of the Temple of Poseidon at Tainaron, on what is today called Cape Matapan.
 Archaeologists have speculated that a later-period Mycenaean ossuary dating from 1300 BC may have been carried to the site for reburial during the late Bronze Age.

 Some archaeologists, including lead excavator Giorgos Papathanassopoulos, hypothesize that the cultural memory of the Alepotrypa burial grounds had, by classical antiquity, become associated with the site of Tainaron.
 (Note: Anastasia Papathanasiou, co-director of the Diros excavation added that "there's no direct evidence, but we can't rule out that possibility".)